bogaudio/BogaudioModules/README-prerelease.md

 An eight-channel, 42HP version of ANALYZER, with edge-to-edge-screen design.
 Options corresponding to ANALYZER's panel controls are available on the context (right-click) menu.
 An extra "Quality" setting, "Ultra+" is available; this uses an FFT size of 16384 (or 32768 if Rack's sample rate is 96khz or higher).

+**Note:** Most of the surface of ANALYZER-XL is its display, and clicking the mouse on the display will trigger the freeze function described in the notes on <a href="analyzer">ANALYZER</a>.
+This may be confusing if you're trying to click and drag on the module to move it.
+To move the module, click near the left edge, for example on the module's name.

 _Polyphony:_ Monophonic, but if an input is polyphonic, its channels are summed, and the spectra of the summed signal is displayed.

 #### <a name="ranalyzer"></a> RANALYZER